babel/website/docs/learn-es6.md

 <blockquote class="babel-callout babel-callout-info">
   <h4>Using Module Loader</h4>
   <p>
-    In order to use this, you'll need to tell babel to use the
+    In order to use this, you'll need to tell Babel to use the
     <code>system</code> module formatter.
 Also be sure to check out
     <a href="https://github.com/systemjs/systemjs">System.js</a>
   </p>